 Stephen is passionate about rural issues, especially those intersecting with social and ecological justice.
 He has worked on several projects in Latin America to promote agroecology as a social movement and counterweight to (neo)colonialism.
 At present, he is helping to promote indigenous and food sovereignty in the highlands of Guatemala with the guidance and help of the local Mayan community.
 Stephen holds a Master of Arts from American University and the University for Peace in International Relations and Sustainable Development.
 He also has significant experience as an organic vegetable farmer.
 Steven holds a certificate in Agroecology from the University of California Santa Cruz, focusing on social and ecological justice within agriculture.
 He is a proud enrolled member of the Chickasaw Nation.

 Dennis holds a BS from New Mexico State University in Wildlife Science and an MS from the University of Montana in Wildlife Ecology.
 As a co-founder of Round River Conservation Studies, he served as its executive director for 32 years.
 He was a principal in the Great Bear Rainforest Campaign, the Wooshtin wudidaa Taku River Tlingit Land Plan, Bears Ears National Monument, Namibia Kunene Regional Ecological Analysis, and the Yukon North Slope Aullavait Anguniarvik Agreement.
 Dennis is a former President of The Wildlands Project.
-Currently, he serves as Vice President of the Taku-Atlin Conservancy and as a board member of the Pax Natura Foundation.
+He serves as a Principal of Escudilla International, Vice President of the Taku-Atlin Conservancy, and a Pax Natura Foundation board member.